 - 1. Press VRM/EBL to display the VRM/EBL soft keys. - 2.
-Press the FLOAT soft key.
+Press the FLOAT soft key. - 3.
+Press the UNF LOAT 1 soft key to unfloat VRM/EBL1, or the UNFLOAT 2 soft key to unfloat VRM/EBL2.

 The soft keys are cleared, and the VRM/EBL is repositioned with its origin at your vessel's position.